 How exactly can we understand how to best use our arithmetic skills in day to day life though?

 The origin of the word arithmetic itself is a great place to start.

-This can be seeing as counting, and has applications online and in person alike.
+This can be seen as counting and has applications online and in-person alike.
 It involves the four main components that you spend your primary school years with lots of time to work on: addition, subtraction, division, and multiplication.
-You spend so much time on this with your teacher, or private tutor, since these skills are not only core to this subjects and other more complex number focussed subjects like chemistry and physics, but also to everyday life.
+You spend so much time on this with your teacher, or private tutor, since these skills are not only core to these subjects and other more complex number focussed subjects like chemistry and physics, but also to everyday life.

-The skills are essential, and will go through many reviews throughout your math eduaction, but before arriving at the quadratic functions stage, you will find you need a more basic level understanding, though still somewhat complex, about the kind of numbers you will find on your arithmetic journey:
+The skills are essential and will go through many reviews throughout your math education, but before arriving at the quadratic functions stage, you will find you need a more basic level understanding, though still somewhat complex, about the kind of numbers you will find on your arithmetic journey:

 - Rational numbers: these include

 - Irrational numbers: these refer to numbers that cannot be expressed as a fraction of two integers